-The diet of the Eastern screech owl is the most varied of any North American owl and includes large insects, amphibians, reptiles, small mammals, small birds, crayfish and earthworms.
-Communication calls vary from song-like trills, whines, barks, hoots to peeps.
+The diet of the Eastern screech owl is the most varied of any North American owl and includes large insects, amphibians, reptiles, small mammals, small birds, crayfish, and earthworms.
+Communication calls vary significantly, including song-like trills, whines, barks, hoots, and peeps.
 They have elaborate courtship rituals.
 Pairs are monogamous for the most part, although occasionally a male will mate with two females.
-Two to seven eggs are incubated 26-34 days.
-Eggs are incubated by the female, however the male helps care for the female during this time.
+Two to seven eggs are incubated for 26-34 days.
+Eggs are incubated by the female, and the male cares for the female during this time.
 Young leave the nest after 28 days and usually leave parental care after ten weeks.

 Eastern screech owls have the broadest habitat range of any North American owl.
 They are found in most habitats lower than 4,921 feet (1500 m) in elevation anywhere east of the Rocky Mountains from southern Texas to southern Canada.

-They are listed by IUCN as of Least Concern.
-The Spectacled owl (Pulsatrix perspicillata) is a very distinctive owl and is not similar to any other species in North or Central America.
-It has white eyebrows and lores (the space between the eye and the base of the bill) on a dark brown facial disk (the circular area distinct to most owls).
-These light circles give them the appearance of wearing "spectacles."
+The Spectacled owl (Pulsatrix perspicillata) is a very distinctive owl and is different from any other species in North or Central America.
+It has white eyebrows on its dark brown face.
+These light circles give them the appearance of wearing spectacles.
 A narrow white stripe around the upper throat divides the body's color, with the chest being dark brown.
-Its stomach is buff and the backside is dark brown.
-The eyes are bright yellow and the stout beak is cream colored.
+Its stomach is pale brown, and the backside is dark brown.
+The eyes are bright yellow, and the beak is cream colored.
 The juveniles have the opposite coloring, with a dark face and white plumage over the rest of the body.

-As with most owls, the Spectacled owl is mostly nocturnal.
-They feed on bats, small birds (up to the size of jays), insects, tree frogs, small reptiles, small mammals and crustaceans.
+mostly nocturnal.
+They feed on bats, small birds (up to the size of jays), insects, tree frogs, small reptiles, small mammals, and crustaceans.
 Occasionally, they will take on skunks and opossums.
 When hunting, they usually perch on a branch to scan for prey and will pounce to the ground or swoop to grab prey.
-They have extremely large eyes that aid with their vision at night, but can also see very well during the day.
-They have various combinations of calls and hoots.
+They have large eyes and excellent vision both day and night.
+They have various calls.
 Nesting usually occurs during the dry and early wet seasons.
 They use cavities in trees for their nests.
 Normally, two white eggs are found in each clutch, but only one usually survives.
 Incubation lasts approximately 36 days.
-Chicks fledge (begin to fly) about six to eight weeks after hatching.